 Why would anyone want to learn knife skills?
 Learning knife skills means learning life skills.
 It is an important life skill everyone should know irrespective of gender and profession.
 Because we all eat to live, for this we also need to cook.
 And before cooking, we need to prep it through cutting and chopping.
 If the basic is well-developed, which is knife skills, the rest becomes easier.

-1. Save your cooking time: when you have a decent knife skill, you can chop vegetables in equal size, and faster than usual.
+1. Save your cooking time: when you have decent knife skills, you can chop vegetables in equal size, and faster than usual.
 Moreover, vegetables chopped equally will take the same time rather than the uneven ones.

 2. Make your dishes look more presentable: A dish served with uniformly chopped veggies looks more appealing.
 Your dishes will look pleasing which will attract your guests to eat scrumptiously.